valnoc/VBMathParser/README.md

 VBMathParser
 ============

 VBMathParser is a simple framework to perform mathematical expressions parsing.
+Math parser is conceived as a one-line string->double converter.

 This framework uses ARC.
 DO NOT FORGET to turn on ARC for framework's sources (-fobjc-arc flag), if your project is developed in non-ARC environment.